 - Head turns: Turn the person's head to the side.
-Then turn his head to the other side.
+Then turn his or her head to the other side.

-- Head tilts: Tilt the person's head, bringing his ear toward his shoulder.
-Then tilt his head toward the other shoulder.
+- Head tilts: Tilt the person's head, bringing the ear toward the shoulder.
+Then tilt the person's head toward the other shoulder.

-- Chin-to-chest: Gently bow the person's head toward his chest.
+- Chin-to-chest: Gently bow the person's head toward his or her chest.

 Shoulder and elbow exercises:

 Support the person's elbow with one hand.
-Hold his wrist with your other hand.
+Hold his or her wrist with your other hand.

-- Shoulder movement, up and down: Raise the person's arm forward and then up over his head.
-Bring his arm back down to his side.
+- Shoulder movement, up and down: Raise the person's arm forward and then up over his or her head.
+Bring the arm back down to the person's side.

 - Shoulder movement, side to side: Raise the person's arm to the side as far as it will go.
-Bring his arm back down to his side.
+Bring the arm back down to the person's side.

-- Elbow bends: Place the person's arm at his side with his palm facing up.
-Bend and straighten his arm.
+- Elbow bends: Place the person's arm at his or her side with the palm facing up.
+Bend and straighten the arm.

 Arm and wrist exercises:

 Support the person's wrist with one hand.
-Hold his fingers with your other hand.
+Hold his or her fingers with your other hand.

-- Wrist bends: Bend the person's hand back toward his shoulder so his fingers point toward the ceiling.
-Then bend his hand down so his fingers point toward the floor.
+- Wrist bends: Bend the person's hand back toward his or her shoulder.
+The fingers should point toward the ceiling.
+Then bend the person's hand down so his or her fingers point toward the floor.

 - Wrist rotation: Rock the person's hand back and forth sideways.
-Gently roll his hand in circles in one direction.
-Then roll his hand in circles the other direction.
+Gently roll the person's hand in circles in one direction.
+Then roll the hand in circles the other direction.

-- Palm up, palm down: Tuck the person's elbow against his side.
-Turn his hand so the palm faces up toward the ceiling.
-Then turn his palm so it faces down.
+- Palm up, palm down: Tuck the person's elbow against his or her side.
+Turn his or her hand so the palm faces up toward the ceiling.
+Then turn the palm so it faces down.

 Hand and finger exercises:

 Hold the person's hand with both of your hands.
-Hold his hand out toward yourself, with his fingers long.
+Hold his or her hand out toward yourself, with the fingers long.

 - Finger bends: Curl the fingers into a fist.
 Straighten the fingers again.
 Curl and straighten each finger one at a time.
 Curl and straighten the thumb.